aerospike/backup-go/cmd/asbackup/readme.md

                     10,000 (default) records at 99.9999%% confidence.

 --estimate-samples  The number of samples to take when running a backup estimate.

---no-ttl-only       Only include records that have no ttl set (persistent records).

 --prefer-racks      <rack id 1>[,<rack id 2>[,...]]
                     A list of Aerospike Server rack IDs to prefer when reading records for a backup.